Urban Development Structure

 Description

 The technical team should start reviewing the outputs from previous activities.
 The current structure of the city was developed in Field Research (Activity 13) with the T16 Participatory Incremental Mapping tool and the Analysis (Activity 14) and concludes in the Diagnostic (Activity 16).
-This includes the areas where the urban area of the city has consolidated and/or expanded, the connectivity scheme, the main nodes and landmarks, etc. This information plus the results regarding the challenges, urban expansion projections and city vision should be the base for the formulation of the urban development structure for the future city.
+This includes the areas where the urban area of the city has consolidated and/or expanded, the connectivity scheme, the main nodes and landmarks, etc. This information plus the results regarding the challenges, demographic and density projections and city vision should be the base for the formulation of the urban development structure for the future city.

-Once the new urban perimeter is established, the second step is to define strategic areas of the city (T28 Urban Development Structure Guide):
+The first step is to define strategic areas of the city (T28 Urban Development Structure Guide):

 • Consolidation: in areas where the infrastructure capacity and the land occupation are balanced and/or there are no predictable or justifiable major changes in the current urban fabric and urban form.
 Some sectors from the consolidation areas have the potential to be densified.

 • Conservation: in areas with cultural or environmental value that need to be protected from interventions and urban sprawl.
+These can include archaeological areas, environmental preservation (protected areas), land protection, water recharge, biodiversity conservation, etc.

 This activity is carried out by the technical team but can also be developed as a workshop in collaboration with the advisory committee.
 Otherwise, the results must be revised and validated by them.